Contents

 In the file org.mockito.plugins.MockMaker paste this text mock-maker-inline, now the mock maker is available during tests.

-Mocking final class and methods
+Mock final class

 With inline mock maker, mocking a final class or method is the same as mocking a non-final class or method.
 Below we have an example that mocks the final class Cat.
 You can't tell from the @Test annotated method that we mock a final class.